-For the ten years ended December 31, 2018, the highest quarterly total return for Initial Class shares was 18.33% for the quarter ended June 30, 2009, and the lowest quarterly return was -3.49% for the quarter ended December 31, 2018.
+For the ten years ended December 31, 2020, the highest quarterly total return for Initial Class shares was 6.86% for the quarter ended June 30, 2020, and the lowest quarterly return was -10.27% for the quarter ended March 31, 2020.

-Average Annual Total Return as of December 31, 2018 One Year Five Years Ten Years Initial Class Return Before Taxes -0.07% 2.32% 7.27% ADV Class Return Before Taxes 0.07% 2.53% 7.38% Institutional Class Return Before Taxes 0.52% 2.68% 7.46% S&P/LSTA Leveraged Loan Index (reflects no deduction for fees, expenses or taxes) 0.44% 3.05% 8.56%
+Average Annual Total Return as of December 31, 2020 One Year Five Years Ten Years Initial Class Return Before Taxes 2.00% 4.22% 3.42% ADV Class Return Before Taxes 2.26% 4.48% 3.59% Institutional Class Return Before Taxes 2.64% 4.74% 3.72% S&P®/LSTA Leveraged Loan Index (reflects no deduction for fees, expenses or taxes) 3.12% 5.23% 4.32%

 The ADV Class performance shown above for the period prior to April 15, 2014 (commencement of operations), is the performance of Initial Class shares at net asset value without adjustment for any differences in the expenses of the two classes.
 If adjusted for such differences, returns would be different.
 Institutional Class performance shown above for the period prior to May 1, 2016 (commencement of operations) is the performance of ADV Class shares at net asset value without adjustment for any differences in the expenses of the two classes.
 If adjusted for such differences, returns would be different.
+S&P/LSTA Leveraged Loan indices are a product of S&P Dow Jones Indices LLC ("S&P DJI") and have been licensed for use.
+S&P® is a registered trademark of S&P DJI; Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones"); LSTA is a trademark of Loan Syndications and Trading Association, Inc. S&P DJI, Dow Jones, their respective affiliates and their third party licensors do not sponsor, endorse, sell or promote the Fund, will not have any liability with respect thereto and do not have any liability for any errors, omissions, or interruptions of the S&P Dow Jones Indices.
 Investors cannot invest directly in an Index.